slackapi/java-slack-sdk/docs/content/guides/ai-apps.md

 :::

-Agents and assistants comprise a new messaging experience for Slack.
-If you're unfamiliar with using agents and assistants within Slack, you'll want to read the [API documentation on the subject](https://api.slack.com/docs/apps/ai).
+AI apps comprise a new messaging experience for Slack.
+If you're unfamiliar with using AI apps within Slack, you'll want to read the [API documentation on the subject](https://api.slack.com/docs/apps/ai).
 Then come back here to implement them with Bolt!

-## Configuring your app to support assistants {#configuring-your-app}
+## Configuring your app to support AI apps features {#configuring-your-app}

-1. Within [App Settings](https://api.slack.com/apps), enable the **Agents & Assistants** feature.
+1. Within [App Settings](https://api.slack.com/apps), enable the **Agents & AI Apps** feature.

 2. Within the App Settings **OAuth & Permissions** page, add the following scopes:
   * [`assistant:write`](https://api.slack.com/scopes/assistant:write)